 With delta-sigma DACs such as the ddHiFi TC44C, you get a digital interpretation that is normally crazy good on articulation and heavy on complexity.
 However, at the same time, you often get a feeling that the ‘moment’ passes you by so quickly and you are onto the next note, and the next note, and so forth.
 With the Cayin RU6, each note sounds like an ‘event’, hitting with some awesome solidity and dynamic presence.
 There is less of an emphasis on the surrounding wall of spatial cues dancing around you and more of a determined focus on how each note unfolds and what it offers.
 You could argue that there is an almost analogue-type quality to performances except the Cayin RU6 resolves so much better than something from a bygone era.
 Perhaps that is what makes the Cayin RU6 so unique.

 After 100 hoursof burn-in

-After plenty of hours of keeping it warm, the Cayin RU6 offers a full-bodied but also a very balanced tonal charm.
-I have a desktop stack which is Khadas Tone2 Pro DAC balanced connected to an xDuoo MT-604 hybrid tube AMP.
+After plenty of hours of keeping it warm, the Cayin RU6 offers a full-bodied but also very balanced tonal charm.
+I have a desktop stack which is Khadas Tone2 Pro DAC balanced connection to an xDuoo MT-604 hybrid tube AMP.
 I always loved the sound of this combo and thought I won’t need a better source.
-Cayin RU6 is giving me that “analogue” vibe with more technicalities in a portable and cheaper form factor comparing the prices.
+Cayin RU6 is giving me that “analog” vibe with more technicalities in a portable and cheaper form factor comparing the prices.

 The Cayin RU6 headroom is excellent with plenty of air and separation but more to the natural side in terms of treble forwardness.
 What Cayin RU6 has is stellar control and placement from top to bottom to create a very strong sense of open space, especially in terms of width.